autonomous-waverunner/follow-the-leader/code/LC/ReadMe.md

 using [Visual Studio IDE](https://visualstudio.microsoft.com/) with [VisualGDB](https://visualgdb.com/) extension.
 However, other libraries like [HAL](http://stm32f4-discovery.net/2015/07/all-stm32-hal-libraries/) should produce the same results with little changes.

-We've tried as much as possible to make the documentation clear but otherwise, the macros used are self-documenting.
+We've tried to make the documentation as clear as possible, but otherwise, the macros used are self-documenting.

 ## NodeMCU